 - It acts as a bridge between the business and technical language.
 We can accomplish this by creating a test case in plain English text.

-- It serves the purpose of end-to-end test framework unlike other tools.
+- It serves the purpose of an end-to-end test framework, unlike other tools.

 - Due to simple test script architecture, Cucumber provides code re-usability.

 Example of a Cucumber/BDD test:

 Feature: Book flight ticket for one-way trip Scenario: Book flight ticket for one-way trip from Dublin to London Given I live in Dublin And I want to book one way flight ticket from Dublin to London for 23rd Oct 19 When I search Online Then TripAdvisor should provide me options of flight for 23rd Oct 19 And Cost of my flight should not be more than 50 Euro per person And Tickets should be refundable